tammet/gkc/README.md

 `$ans` is used for finding the actual terms we look for as answers: see the examples and explanations in the tutorial [Examples/README.md](Examples/README.md).

+The simple and fof/cnf format problems may contain include statements like

+    include('Axioms/GEO004+2.ax').

+in which case the included path is searched for from either directly under the folder of the input problem path, and if not found there, then under the folder indicated by the environment variable TPTP, and if not found there, then under the folder /opt/TPTP

+GKC may introduce new predicates, function and constant symbols while clausifying fof formulas: these will start with a $ character: skolem functions/constants start with $sk and introduced definition predicates with $df.

 ### Arithmetic